nikitadanilov/3-lisp/README.md

-# 3-lisp: an infinite tower of meta-curcular interpreters.
+# 3-lisp: an infinite tower of meta-circular interpreters.

 3-lisp is a dialect of Lisp designed and implemented by [Brian C. Smith](https://en.wikipedia.org/wiki/Brian_Cantwell_Smith) as part of his PhD. thesis [Procedural Reflection in Programming Languages](https://dspace.mit.edu/handle/1721.1/15961),